selaytekgul/CENG532/docs/ringelec/algorithm.rst

 Receives ID = 7 from C.
 A is passive, so it checks the parity of the round.
 Since the parity matches the round number (even), A declares itself as the leader.

 Process B (ID = 5):

 Receives ID = 7 from C.
 B is passive and does not take any action.

 Process C (ID = 7):

 Receives ID = 7 from both A and B.
 C is active but does not need to proceed as it has received its own ID from both neighbors.

 Leader Detection:

-Process A, upon receiving its own ID from C, declares itself as the leader.
+Process C, upon receiving its own ID, declares itself as the leader.
-Therefore, in this example, Process A is elected as the leader using Franklin's algorithm in an undirected ring topology with processes A, B, and C.
+Therefore, in this example, Process C is elected as the leader using Franklin's algorithm in an undirected ring topology with processes A, B, and C.

 Correctness
 ~~~~~~~~~~~